-Preceding the examination, the QMHP must identify himself/herself and explain the nature and purpose of the examination.
+Preceding the mental status examination, the QMHP must identify himself/herself and explain the nature and purpose of the examination.
 The person must be informed that the examination is being performed to assist in the determination of whether custody should continue.
 The person must also be informed that the results of the examination may be used as evidence in a commitment hearing.
 The examiner must immediately report the findings to the chair of the CBMI.
 The CBMI will notify the local community mental health center.

 If the chair of the CBMI determines that the examination does not support finding that the person meets the involuntary commitment criteria, the person must be released.
-The county in which the person was apprehended must provide transportation back to the county in which they taken custody in, if the person so desires.
+The county in which the person was apprehended must provide transportation back to that county, if the person so desires.

-If the examination and an investigation of the petition indicate that the person does meet the commitment criteria, the board chair may order continued detainment in an appropriate regional facility or transported to the Human Services Center or another inpatient psychiatric facility pending the required hearing.
+If the examination and an investigation of the petition indicate that the person does meet the commitment criteria, the board chair may order continued detainment in an appropriate regional facility.
+At this point, the person may be transported to the Human Services Center, but only if they are an out of state resident.